bluginbuhl/eons-website/README.md

 $ cd eons_backend && docker-compose up --build
 ```

-The containers will be build and the packages from `Pipfile` will be installed into the `web` container.
+The containers will be built and the packages from `Pipfile` will be installed into the `web` container.
 The database is Postgresql.

 Once the containers are finished building, you should be able to see the site at [http://localhost:8000/](http://localhost:8000/).